Travel doesn’t have to be expensive!

 Tours are also fairly inexpensive in Thailand, typically running anywhere from $10-$35.

-To get scuba dive certified in Thailand costs around $300.
+To get scuba dive certified in Thailand costs around $300, and that's one of the most expensive activities you'll find in the country!

-When island hopping Thailand, be sure to stop at Koh Tao which has some of the best snorkeling in Thailand.
-With crystal clear waters and vibrant marine life, you’ll see tons of fish snorkeling here.
+When island hopping Thailand, be sure to stop at Koh Tao which has some of the best snorkeling in the country.
+With crystal clear waters and vibrant marine life, you’ll see tons of fish if you decide to go snorkeling or diving.

 The floating markets are unlike anything else in the world, and a must-see in any Bangkok itinerary.